A MathPath counselor is first of all a typical camp counselor.

-Your primary responsibility will be the health, safety and positive experiences of the students in your charge.
+Your primary responsibility will be the health, safety and positive experiences of

 In addition, you will be exposed to some of the important issues of mathematics education, such as how to illustrate deep ideas simply and how to entice young minds and develop their tenacity.